tvstetten/macroint/README.md

 The `MacroSymbols` is an object that has a couple of properties that define the string-indicators used to identify the different parts of a macro.\
 \
-The `MacroSymbols` used by the `MacroInt` can be modified by either change the static MacroInt.defaultSymbols (which is **dangerous** because all other modules using `MacroInt` are affected).
+The `MacroSymbols` used by `MacroInt` can be modified by either change the static MacroInt.defaultSymbols (which is **dangerous** because all other modules using `MacroInt` are affected).
 The other way is to provide an object with some or all of the defined symbols to the options.symbols parameter of